kappagammatango/bills/Furry Bill.md

 - https://www.roblox.com/catalog/5891852850/snow-fox-head
 - https://www.roblox.com/catalog/7485988593/White-Mega-Fluffy-Tail
 - https://www.roblox.com/catalog/6472198409/Black-Fluffy-Tail
-- or any other reasonable and similar variant of an item thereof linked above, including 'retextures'/'reskins'/'recolours'/similar alterations
+- or any other reasonable and similar variant of an item thereof linked above, including 'retextures'/'reskins'/'recolors'/similar alterations

-&nbsp;&nbsp;&nbsp; (b) All Citizens of the State of Firestone shall be legally protected wherein they violate any of the sections of the Firestone Criminal Code enumerated in the sub-subsections below, whereas the only or all of the actual victim(s) of the aforementioned violation are considered furries, as defined by sub-section (a).
+&nbsp;&nbsp;&nbsp; (b) All Citizens of the State of Firestone shall be legally protected wherein they violate any of the sections of the Firestone Criminal Code enumerated in the sub-subsections below, whereas the only or all of the actual victim(s) of the aforementioned violation are considered furries/animals, as defined by sub-section (a).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (i) All sections of Chapter 2 (Crimes Against the Person)